State of Katanga: Deployment of United Nations troops

-On 14 July 1960, in response to requests by Prime Minister Lumumba, the UN Security Council adopted Resolution 143.
+On 14 July 1960, in response to requests by Lumumba, the UN Security Council adopted Resolution 143.
 This called upon Belgium to remove its military personnel from the Congo and for the UN to provide 'military assistance' to the Congolese forces to allow them 'to meet fully their tasks'.
 Lumumba demanded that Belgium remove its troops immediately, threatening to seek help from the Soviet Union if they did not leave within two days.
 The UN reacted quickly and established United Nations Operation in the Congo (ONUC).
 The first UN troops arrived the next day, but there was instant disagreement between Lumumba and the UN over the new force's mandate.
 Because the Congolese army had been in disarray, Lumumba wanted to use the UN peacekeepers to subdue Katanga by force.
-Referring to the resolution, Lumumba wrote to UN Secretary-General Dag Hammarskjöld, ‘From these texts it is clear that, contrary to your personal interpretation, the UN force may be used to subdue the rebel government of Katanga.’
+Referring to the resolution, Lumumba wrote to UN Secretary-General Dag Hammarskjöld, 'From these texts it is clear that, contrary to your personal interpretation, the UN force may be used to subdue the rebel government of Katanga.'
 ONUC refused.
 To Hammarskjöld, the secession of Katanga was an internal Congolese matter and the UN was forbidden to intervene by Article 2 of the United Nations Charter.

 Disagreements over what the UN force could and could not do continued throughout its deployment despite the passage of two further Security Council resolutions.
 Passed on 22 July, Security Council Resolution 145 affirmed that Congo should be a unitary state and strengthened the call for Belgium to withdraw its forces.
 On 9 August, Security Council Resolution 146 mentioned Katanga for the first time and explicitly allowed UN forces to enter Katanga whilst forbidding their use to 'intervene in or influence the outcome of any internal conflict.'
-Unhappy with Eyskens's ambivalent policy, King Baudouin tried to replace him at the beginning of August with Paul Van Zeeland with a mandate to recognize Katanga.
+Unhappy with Eyskens's ambivalent policy, Baudouin tried to replace him at the beginning of August with Paul Van Zeeland with a mandate to recognize Katanga.
 The King's maneuver failed when the man he designated to serve as Foreign Minister in the new government, Paul-Henri Spaak, declined to take part.